Barholm: Local government

-Barholm and Stowe is a civil parish.
-It is run through a parish meeting of its residents rather than a parish council, two district councillors who represent Casewick Ward on South Kesteven District Council and a county councillor representing Deepings West & Rural Division on Lincolnshire County Council.
-The district councillors elected in May 2011 and re-elected in 2015 are Kelham Cooke (Con) and Rosemary Trollope-Bellew (Con).
-The county councillor elected in 2017 is Rosemary Trollope-Bellew (Con).
+On 1 April 1931 the parish was abolished and merged with Stowe to form "Barholm and Stowe", part also went to Market Deeping, Baston and Langtoft.
+Barholm and Stowe parish is run through a parish meeting of its residents rather than a parish council.
+Two district councillors represent Casewick Ward on South Kesteven District Council and a county councillor represents Deepings West & Rural Division on Lincolnshire County Council.
+The district councillors elected in 2023 are Rosemary Trollope-Bellew (Con) and Vanessa Smith (Green).
+The county councillor elected in 2021 is Ashley Baxter (Ind).